irmen/prog8/reference.md

 - strings: identical operations as on lists.

+- matrix with row-interleave can only be a memory mapped variable and can be used to directly access a rectangular area within another piece of memory - such as a rectangle on the (character) screen

 these should call (or emit inline) optimized pieces of assembly code, so they run as fast as possible